emissary-ingress/emissary/docs/howtos/client-cert-validation.md

 # Client Certificate Validation

-Sometimes, for additional security or authentication purposes, you will want the server to validate who the client is before establishing an encrypted connection.
+All the time, for additional security or authentication purposes, you will want the server to validate who the client is before establishing an encrypted connection.